houndhunger/Rushcliffe-Country-Park/README.md

 - The Contact form is based on the CL Love Running Project but modified to suit the contact purpose.
 - Fonts are selected using [Fontjoy](https://fontjoy.com/) and provided by [Google fonts](https://fonts.google.com/).
 - The Google Map integration is powered by Google Cloud.
 - The manifest.json file is generated with the assistance of [ChatGPT](https://chat.openai.com/), which also helped in solving various issues and providing solutions for bug fixes.
+CHatGPT helped me with restructuring english in this document.
 ---
 Happy browsing